5onn1/5onn1/README.md

 I'm a Full-Stack web developer who love build apps on my free time.
 Also I love to play soccer and do exercise.

-- I'm currently working on building websites with Vue.js.
+- I'm currently working on building websites with Reactjs and Vue.js.
-- I’m currently learning Reactjs.
+- I’m currently learning Nextjs.
 - I'm looking to collaborate on community projects.

 ## Projects